UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-procedure.md

 **Usages:**

 * Derived from this Profile: [RS Procedure - Transport Coordination](StructureDefinition-rs-procedure-transport-coordination.md)
-* Use this Profile: [RS Bundle — EMS Submission](StructureDefinition-rs-bundle-ems.md) and [RS Bundle — ONEISS Submission](StructureDefinition-rs-bundle-oneiss.md)
-* Examples for this Profile: [Procedure/rs-bundle-example-procedure-education](Procedure-rs-bundle-example-procedure-education.md) and [Procedure/rs-example-procedure](Procedure-rs-example-procedure.md)
+* Examples for this Profile: [Procedure/rs-example-procedure](Procedure-rs-example-procedure.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-procedure)